connornishijima/AlertMe/README.md

 ![#AlertMe Library](https://i.imgur.com/TiQ5zEf.jpg)

-**Did you know your ESP8266 could send Email and SMS without any extra hardware or paid services like Twilio?**
+**Did you know your ESP8266 could send Email and SMS without any special hardware or paid services like Twilio?**

 With AlertMe, your ESP8266 project can: